marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 The receiver of a REQUEST_ADDRESS frame MAY decline to report the observed address by sending a REQUEST_DECLINED frame on any path.

+When receiving an OBSERVED_ADDRESS or a REQUEST_DECLINED frame with a sequence number value that was not sent in a REQUEST_ADDRESS frame before, the receiver SHOULD close the connection with a PROTOCOL_VIOLATION error code.

 # Security Considerations

 ## On the Requester Side